GPGN-268/SP2024-FP06-volcano/README.md

 # Observing and Describing a Volcanic Eruption
 ## Names:
+- Jude Lowe (judelowe): Ground Deformation Data
+- Lucas Holt (DimensionalSummation): Thermal Imaging Data
-- Jude Lowe, Lucas Holt, Jack Logan
+- Jack Logan (jackplogan33): Seismic and SO2 Data
 ## Background
 - Geophysical methods are used to observe what is going on under the surface and can be used to see what volcanic processes occur.
 - The heat (infrared electromagnetic radiation), gas, and seismic waves volcanoes release could be an indicator of volcanic activity.